phoenixreisen/nassi/README.md

 - and there is a hyperlink to some external documentation

 But the most interesting part is probably the link within the document (something that plain Markdown is not capable of on it's own).
-If a step starts with an anchor (i.e. two exclamation marks followed by a group of characters that form a valid HTML identifier), that step can be referred to by other steps using the syntax `[!!my-id](#my-id)`.
+If a step starts with an anchor (e.g. `!!my-id`), that step can be referred to by other steps using the syntax `[!!my-id](#my-id)`.
+Anchors start with two exclamation marks followed by a group of characters that form a valid HTML identifier.

 Here's what the output looks like: